fiskaltrust/interface-doc/doc/appendix-de-kassensichv/reference-tables/reference-tables.md

 #### Mandatory data

-This chapter lists the data fields that are mandatory and can not be filled by ft.
-Therefore you need to provide them.
+This chapter lists the data fields that are mandatory and must be provided by the cash register.
 For details on how to provide them, please see the chapters below.
 They offer information for all DSFinV-K fields.

 | **Fieldname**            | **Module**          | **Description**          |
 |----------------------|--------------------------|---------------------|